ephemeric/website/simplicity.md

 * Its central theme is that "adding manpower to a late software project makes it later."
 [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

-<div style="text-align:center; color:#666666; font-size:18px">Please report any broken links via GitHub.
+### [Please report any broken links via GitHub.
 Suggestions welcome.
-Polemics unwelcome.</div>
+Polemics unwelcome.]